Food for thought.

 The Culinary Arts program is designed to meet the need for qualified cooks in the hospitality industry.
 The program provides professional cook training in a practical, hands-on learning environment achieved through our commercial kitchen.

 Students will rotate through a variety of stations in the kitchen.
 Each station has a different culinary focus.
 Students will also participate in a variety of caterings, banquets and community events, all of which broaden and enhance the student experience.

-- Math 10 (Applications, Principles, Apprenticeship and Workplace, or Foundations & Pre-Calculus) and English 10; OR
+- Math 10 (Applications, Principles, Apprenticeship and Workplace, or Foundations & Pre-Calculus) and English 10

 Levels I and II transfer directly to all British Columbia college and university-college programs, Northern Alberta Institute of Technology (NAIT) and Southern Alberta Institute of Technology (SAIT).